-Patients who miss their scheduled infusion should be advised to contact their healthcare professional and schedule another appointment as soon as possible.
+Patients who forget or miss an appointment to receive Inflectra[®] should be advised to make an appointment as soon as possible.

 5 OVERDOSAGE

 Single doses up to 20 mg/kg have been administered without any direct toxic effect.
 In case of overdosage, it is recommended that the patient be monitored for any signs or symptoms of adverse reactions or effects and appropriate symptomatic treatment instituted immediately.